-./configure --with-umfpack --with-blas --with-lapack
+./configure --with-umfpack --with-blas --with-lapack (up to 7.3.0) or enabling UMFPACK in the comake options from version 8.0.0 on.

 IPOPT

 If you would like to use the optimization routines offered by IPOPT https://projects.coin-or.org/Ipopt you can install this yourself and add a symlink as described in ThirdPartyLibs/README.